scarborough-courtney/ohimanual/content/gathering_appropriate_data.md

 The most important thing to remember when gathering data and indicators is that they must contribute to measuring ocean health.
 Not all information that enhances our knowledge of marine processes directly convey information about ocean health and may not be appropriate within the OHI framework.
 Because of this, compiled indicators can sometimes be more suitable than raw data measuring single marine attributes.

 Begin by understanding and comparing the best approaches used in assessments that have been completed, including global assessments, Brazil, Fiji, and the US West Coast.
-For the smaller-scale assessments (i.e. anything but the global assessments), if finer-resolution local data were available in the study area, these data were either incorporated into modified goal models that used locally appropriate and informed approaches or into the existing global goal model.
+For the smaller-scale assessments (i.e., anything but the global assessments), if finer-resolution local data were available in the study area, these data were either incorporated into modified goal models that used locally appropriate and informed approaches or into the existing global goal model.
 When local data were not available, the global-scale data and global goal models were used, which is least desirable because it does not provide more information than the global study.
 When looking for data, the following decision tree may be useful.
 This should be a goal-by-goal process:

 ![](https://docs.google.com/drawings/d/1bJ3lk0stX78YM_VVR8VDAmdVUcMv4riSZk-0L2x8ybw/pub?w=624&h=336)

 ### Requirements for data and indicators

 There are six requirements to remember when investigating (or ‘scoping’) potential data and indicators.
 It is important that data satisfy as many of these requirements as possible, at times requiring gap-filling solutions.
 If requirements are not met and gap-filling solutions are not possible, you will likely need to exclude a dataset from the analyses.
-If data cannot be included, you may elect to use the global data layers or identifying other data and a different modeling approach.
+If data cannot be included, you may elect to use the global data layers or identify other data and a different modeling approach.

 1. relevance to ocean health
 2. accessibility